SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Introduction

-Social robots have been deployed in a variety of complex real-life environments with dynamic human crowds.
-They are expected to reach their destinations safely, efficiently, and politely without being too aggressive to intrude into humans’ future trajectories or even collide with them, nor too conservative to fail their navigation tasks \cite{singamaneni2024survey}.
 Reinforcement learning (RL) has shown great potential in this task due to its capability of learning optimal behaviors through interactions with dynamic environments \cite{chen2019crowd,liu2020robot, samsani2021socially,perez2021robot}.
-Recent research has shown that RL-based algorithms handle social navigation tasks in complex environments much better than traditional rule-based methods \cite{liu2023intention}.
+Recent research has shown that RL-based algorithms handle social navigation tasks in complex dynamic environments much better than traditional rule-based methods \cite{liu2023intention}.

 However, since social navigation is a safety-critical task that requires the robots to exhibit extremely safe behaviors to avoid collisions with pedestrians, the performance of current RL solutions is yet to be satisfactory.
 Most existing research either presents experimental results in scenarios much simpler than real life \cite{brito2021go} or demonstrates navigation performance in complex scenarios with an unsatisfactory success rate (e.g., below 90\%) or collision rate \cite{liu2023intention}.
 This indicates that current RL-based planners lack the safety and adaptability needed for real-life applications.